 Do you have dark spots from acne or excessive exposure to sunlight?
-Then this short read is what you need to fade your spots, leaving your skin blemish free.
+Then this short read is what you need to learn how to fade those spots, leaving your skin blemish free.

-Before we proceed, I’ll like to walk you through some definitions to help you accurately grasp the content I’m about to share.
+Before we proceed, I will walk you through some definitions to help you accurately grasp the content that I’m about to share.

 Hyperpigmentation and Dark Spots?